Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 ## Configuration

-There are a lot more settings for the behavior of validation layers than just the flags specified in the `VkDebugReportCallbackCreateInfoEXT` struct.
+There are a lot more settings for the behavior of validation layers than just the flags specified in the `VkDebugUtilsMessengerCreateInfoEXT` struct.
 Browse to the Vulkan SDK and go to the `Config` directory.
 There you will find a `vk_layer_settings.txt` file that explains how to configure the layers.